Shopify

 Replatforming is a big and costly operation.
 Why would you do it anyway?
 If you ask us, the only solid reason to embark on such a journey is because the unease of your current platform outweighs the hassle of a platform migration.

-We repeatedly hear this from our re-platforming clients to a Shopify webshop: their old platform was making them miserable, hijacking any momentum they tried to build, and/or feeling like a cumbersome obstacle blocking the road to bigger and better things.
+We repeatedly hear this from our re-platforming clients to a Shopify webshop: their old platform was making them miserable, hijacking any momentum they tried to build, and/or feeling like an obstacle blocking the road to bigger and better things.

 So, when is the time to seriously consider a new platform?
 In this blog, we'll highlight the four reasons we hear most often.